Alisher Usmanov: Early years

 Usmanov became a dollar millionaire in the years before the Soviet Union collapsed.
 In the late 1980s, he set up a privately owned for-profit company, cooperative Agroplast which produced plastic bags, at a time when they were very scarce.
 He enriched himself considerably after the collapse of the USSR, but always stressed that he never participated in the privatization of state property.

 Usmanov worked as the Deputy General Director of Intercross JSC from 1990 to 1994, and from 1994 to 1998, he headed Interfin Interbank Investment and Finance Company.
 He also acted as an Adviser to the General Director of Moscow Aviation Industrial Enterprise from 1994 to 1995, and served as the First Deputy Chairman of MAPO-Bank from 1995 to 1997.
-From November 1998 to February 2000 he was First Deputy General Director of Gazprom Vestholding LLC.
+From August 1997 to February 2000 he was First Deputy General Director of Gazprom Vestholding LLC.
 From November 2000 to July 2001, he served as advisor to the chairman of the board of Gazprom.
-From February 2000 to October 2014, he served as general director of Gazprom Vestholding LLC, a subsidiary of Gazprom that focused on collection.
+From February 2000 to October 2014, he served as general director of Gazprom Vestholding LLC, a subsidiary of Gazprom that focused on managing non-core assets.
 In this position, Usmanov had Gazprom acquire Severneftegazprom, which owns the largest South Russian field, controlling stakes in Zapsibgazprom and Sibur, as well as over 50% of Stroytransgaz.
 Usmanov left the company in 2014.

 USM Holdings and Metalloinvest

 In 1999, Usmanov co-founded Metalloinvest with Vasily Anisimov to make acquisitions in the metal industry.
 Unlike Russia's tycoons who won control of empires through loans-for-share privatization schemes of the 1990s, Usmanov built up Metalloinvest through a series of acquisitions in the secondary market.
 Metalloinvest owns a wide range of Russian metal and mining businesses including Lebedinsky GOK and Mikhailovsky GOK; Oskol Elektrometallurgical Plant and Ural Steel steel mills and a ferrous scrap enterprise – Ural Scrap Company.

 In March 2022, Metalloinvest sold the Ural Steel to Zagorsk Pipe Plant.

-Usmanov has a 49% share in USM, a global conglomerate with its main investments in metals and mining industry, telecommunications and technology.
+Usmanov holds a non-controlling stake less than 50% in USM, a global conglomerate with its main investments in metals and mining industry, telecommunications and technology.